brentwpeterson/devdocs/guides/v2.1/cloud/setup/first-time-setup-import-import.md

   - Cloud
   - Setup
 ---
-QUESTION: Do we really want to support a full overwrite?
+<! -- QUESTION: Do we really want to support a full overwrite? -->

 The following instructions walk-through importing your {{site.data.var.ee}} code into your current project code.
-When importing, you are force pushing your existing code in a Git repository over the {{site.data.var.ece}}'s Git `master` branch.

 {: .bs-callout .bs-callout-warning}
-Warning: When you force push code from an existing Git branch to your {{site.data.var.ece}} project, you overwrite the project code in `master`.
-Any data, websites, stores, and so on will be lost.
-Before you continue, make sure there is nothing in your {{site.data.var.ece}} project you want to keep.
+When you force push code from an existing Git branch to your {{site.data.var.ece}} project, you overwrite the project code in `master` which removes any existing data, sites, stores, and so on.
+Before you continue, make sure there is nothing in your {{site.data.var.ece}} project that you want to keep.

 ## Required information